exigentadmin/AWS-CLOUDWATCH-DASHBOARD/README.md

 The `PutObject` policy condition (`s3:x-amz-acl: bucket-owner-full-control`) ensures the bucket owner retains full control of objects written by the CloudWatch Logs service.

 Note: the bucket is created in the default provider region (`us-east-1`, set in `terraform.tf`), regardless of `aws_regions`.
-CloudWatch log export tasks require the destination bucket to be in the same region as the log group, so exporting log groups from other regions (including the currently deployed us-west-2 instance) needs a bucket in that region — a known limitation of this configuration.
+CloudWatch log export tasks require the destination bucket to be in the same region as the log group, so exporting log groups from other regions (e.g. an instance deployed in us-west-2) needs a bucket in that region — a known limitation of this configuration.

 ### Bring your own bucket